 And on an overcast February morning one week after her death, family and friends from her Garfield Park neighborhood had gathered in this funeral home on South Sacramento.

-Laverne came from a big family--seven brothers and sisters, including an identical twin, Lavette; numerous aunts, uncles, cousins, nephews, and nieces.
+Laverne came from a big family—seven brothers and sisters, including an identical twin, Lavette, and numerous aunts, uncles, cousins, nephews, and nieces.
 And she was outgoing and popular.
 So the place was jammed.
 There wasn't an empty chair among the 130, and many laps were filled with youngsters, the girls with their hair all French-braided and barretted.
 Others lined the wall in the rear and on both sides, five deep on the wider side.
 Latecomers filled the foyer.
 The chapel had been overly warm before the visitors arrived; now the throng's body heat made it oppressive.
 Many fanned themselves with the funeral program, whose cover featured a blurry, underexposed, head-and-shoulders photo of plump-faced Laverne, smiling as always.

-Even more would have attended had the service been in the evening, as Laverne's family wanted--most folks around here who are employed can't afford to take off a half day.
+Even more would have attended had the service been in the evening, as Laverne's family wanted—most folks around here who are employed can't afford to take off a half day.
 But public aid was footing the bill for this funeral, and it wouldn't cover the extra $75 the undertaker wanted for an evening service.
-Public aid pays for body preparation, the casket, the services at the funeral home, and burial, but this left other expenses for the Williams family: $135 for flowers--arrangements of pink and white carnations in stands on either side of the casket, two heart-shaped bouquets of white and red carnations on the gray box; $110 for the "family car"--the limousine ride to the cemetery; $60 for 200 copies of the funeral program--and 200 copies hadn't been enough; $35 for the organist; $10 for the book for those attending the service to sign.
+Public aid pays for body preparation, the casket, the services at the funeral home, and burial, but this left other expenses for the Williams family: $135 for flowers—arrangements of pink and white carnations in stands on either side of the casket, two heart-shaped bouquets of white and red carnations on the gray box; $110 for the "family car"—the limousine ride to the cemetery; $60 for 200 copies of the funeral program—and 200 copies hadn't been enough; $35 for the organist; $10 for the book for those attending the service to sign.
 Relatives contributed what they could to defray the expenses, and so did friends in the neighborhood, most of them chipping in two or three dollars.